Classic Inca Trail to Machu Picchu 4 days

 USD $ 529.00View Details

-The Best Alternative Trek to Machu Picchu!See all Tours
+The Best Alternative Trek to Inca Trail to Machu Picchu

 Salkantay's proximity to Machu Picchu makes trekking around it, as an alternative to Inca Trail; this is known as the Salkantay trek.
 That's why Salkantay trekking is the best alternative hike to this wonderful site, you won’t only see mountains, you will have the opportunity to see, rivers, snow, amazing lands, flora, fauna, jungle and more unbelievable things, that you will remember in all rest of your life.